ItsLeMax/Discord-April-Fools/README.md

 > This bot uses DiscordJS v13.
 Newer versions may be required and not work.

 ## Requirements
+- A Discord Bot
 - NPM
 - Node
-- Alternatives may work aswell
+> Alternatives may work aswell

 ## Preparations
 You need to have a bot that runs the code.
 You can create one [here](https://discord.com/developers/applications).
 [This guide](https://discord.com/developers/docs/quick-start/getting-started) may be helpful.
+NPM can be installed with `npm install -g npm` inside a terminal (You can search for `cmd` in windows) Node can be downloaded as executable [here](https://nodejs.org/en/download/).

 ## How to set the bot up
 1. Download the source code of this repository.